Csszabi98/es-pack/apps/espack/README.md

 object as properties.
 - Espack currently lets you hook into the following lifecycles of the build process:
     - **beforeResourceCheck**: Executed by esbuild before checking for build resource accessibility.
-Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles
+Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles (for current build), the current build profile
     - **onResourceCheck**: Executed parallel to espack's own resource checking mechanisms.
       You can check for any required resources by your plugin, espack will wait for every plugin to complete before proceeding onward.
-Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles
+Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles, the current build profile
     - **afterResourceCheck**: Executed after the resource check process has been done.
 You can do any additional modifications you wish to make to the context before the scripts are processed in the next cycle.
-      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles
+      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles, the current build profile
     - **beforeBuild**: Executed right before the build process begins with esbuild.
 The input scripts and build profiles have been processed by this point, into a digestible format by esbuild.
-      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildReadyScripts
+      Context available in this lifecycle: buildsDir, scripts, defaultBuildProfiles, buildProfiles, the current build profile, buildReadyScripts
         - buildReadyScripts structure:
         ```json5
         {